Ridge Regression

 The \(\ell_1\) penalty drives many coefficients \(\beta_j\) to exactly zero, effectively dropping those features

-so the level sets of the loss function are more likely to intersect the constraint region at a vertex where
+The level sets of the loss function are therefore more likely to intersect the constraint region at a

 Unlike ridge regression, the Lasso objective is not differentiable at \(\beta_j = 0\) due to the absolute value, so